-Family finances tend to be give and take, which is a good thing.
+Family finances tend to be a give-and-take affair, which is a good thing.
 I suspect for four years of high school alone, I owe grandma a four-room flat’s worth in unpaid laundry bills.
-When problems tend to surface, though, is when it comes to HDB inheritance.
-There have been incidents where so-called people kick their parents or grandparents out of the house, plus a fair share of cases where sons and daughters fight over a deceased parent’s flat like kids fighting over the last slice of pound cake, only more vicious.
+Where problems surface though is when it comes to HDB inheritance.
+There have been incidents where so-called people kick their parents or grandparents out of the house, plus a fair share of cases where sons and daughters fight over a deceased parent’s flat like kids fighting over the last slice of pound cake, only more vicious (in court that is).

 So, to keep a society with an ageing population from descending into chaos, HDB has drawn up a set of inheritance rules.
 Here’s how it should work in reality, and how complications happen:

 How are the elderly being kicked out (by their own family)?

 In January 2016, the non-profit TRANS Safe Centre reported a rise in financial abuse cases of the elderly.
 They had 11 cases in 2015, up from just two in 2008.
 Another group, Care Corner Project StART, reported over 20 such cases last year.